ecmwf/ecflow/docs/tutorial/getting_started/understanding-the-client.rst

 #.
 List the available commands of :term:`ecflow_client` using the :code:`--help` option.

 #.
+Take the opportunity to learn about the different command categories (e.g. child commands, user commands).

+   - Use the :code:`--help` option with the :term:`ecflow_client` to explore the available command categories.

+#.
+Take the opportunity to learn about the following commands: :code:`ping`, :code:`load`, :code:`replace`, :code:`begin`, and :code:`resume`.

+   - Use the :code:`--help` option with the :term:`ecflow_client` to explore the command descriptions.

+#.
 Ping the :term:`ecflow_server` using the CLI :term:`ecflow_client`, explicitly defining the :code:`--host` and :code:`--port` options.

 #.
 Ping the :term:`ecflow_server` using the CLI :term:`ecflow_client`, exporting environment variables :code:`ECF_HOST` and :code:`ECF_PORT`.